 Please stay on trails when wandering about at this crag.
 The popularity of this crag has led to erosion of unforseen magnitude.
 There is now a trail going eastward above the cliff to connect with Avalon at the Second Tier level.
 Hard work on the part of concerned climbers has helped mitigate this erosion.
 Thanks!

-Twin Cracks Right (and Twin Cracks Left) begins with the first half of Twin Peaks and goes right into a separate crack system at the undercling (where the other goes left).
+Twin Cracks Left (and Twin Cracks Right) begins with the first half of Twin Peaks and goes left into a separate crack system at the undercling (where the other goes right).
 The crux is somewhere along the crack (you decide).
-The crack itself is solid rock, mostly fingers.
-Recommend: skip the bolt just beneath the undercling and place pro out right (where you are going anyway).
-A steep finger crack then leads to a low-angle, V-shaped dihedral.
-Step right and lower off f...[more]Browse More Classics in CO
+The crack itself is solid rock, mostly hands and fingers.
+Recommend: skip the bolt just beneath the undercling and place pro out left (where you are going anyway)....[more]Browse More Classics in CO

 There are now 5 bolted lines.
 From the right, they go at 5.7 (though listed at 5.8 in Rossiter), 5.8 (dirty at the bottom, better up top), 5.9- (listed as 5.9), then around the corner on the face to the left, a 5.9+, then a 10b(?) or so.
 All bolts are new, with hangers.
 The water level today (May, 2002) was low enough you can cross without the Tyrolean.